 As the field of breast cancer genetics continues to rapidly expand, Baystate Medical Center has launched a Family Cancer Risk Program that provides patients with a coordinated, multi-faceted team to help steer them through every step of what can be a complex process.

-“We’ve combined resources and talents into one integrated program,” says Grace Makari-Judson, MD, chair, Baystate Health Breast Network.
+“We’ve combined resources and talents into one integrated program,” said Dr. Grace Makari-Judson of the Baystate Health Breast Network.
 “Our goal is to provide the right test, to the right person, at the right time.”

 Genetic testing for breast cancer has entered uncharted territory in recent years.
 A single laboratory had previously performed nearly all testing for BRCA1 and BRCA2, two genes that that can increase lifetime breast cancer risk up to 80 percent and ovarian cancer risk by 40 percent.
 After a 2013 Supreme Court ruling that genes could not be patented, other laboratories jumped into the fray.
 Many began offering not just BRCA testing but gene panels that may capture other less common gene mutations.